10 Life-essential Q&A’s

 - But, is Jesus the only way to God’s forgiveness and eternal life?

 - After the fall of mankind, God began a lineage of a particular people, the Israelites, that He raised up to be His own.
 He promised to be with them through the generations.
 He gave them His laws and guided them for centuries as they lived in the land of Israel.
 His guidance required animal sacrifices as atonement for their sins.
 Knowing they would still choose to sin against Him and reject Him, He revealed through His prophets over many generations His plan to come to earth through His Son in the physical form of a man.
 This Son, Jesus, would pay for their sins, once and for all, by offering Himself as the ultimate and final sacrifice.
 Jesus was predicted by prophets of the Old Testament many times between 600 and 1000 years before He was born.
-About 2,000 years ago, God sent his Son, Jesus, to earth to teach us about Himself and to be killed on a cross for our sins.
+About 2,000 years ago, God sent his Son, Jesus, to earth to teach us about Himself and to be killed on a cross as the ultimate sacrifice for our sins.
 Three days after His death, He arose from the grave and later ascended into heaven to be with His Father.
 Jesus’ death and resurrection forever ensure God’s forgiveness of our sins if we believe in Him.
 We no longer try to escape Satan’s hold by our actions, but by our faith in Jesus.
 This belief by faith in Jesus connects us with Him in this life and assures us of eternal life with Him in heaven.
 God provided no other way–Jesus is sufficient.
 False religions have elevated the teachings of particular men and required particular actions as pathways to God.
 Those men all died, and their teachings and requirements are impossible to attain.
 All of their lies are from the Devil.
 No one can earn his or her way to heaven other than through committed faith in Jesus Christ.

 - Jesus answered, “I am the way and the truth and the life.
 No one comes to the Father except through me.
 John 14:6